JohannesMP/com.johannesmp.blog/_posts/2015-09-01-installing-clang-on-windows-pt1.md

 ---
-layout: post
-title: Installing clang++ on windows so it just works : Part 1
 published: false
 ---

 In the past I've struggled getting [clang](clang.llvm.org) to work on windows in as complete a capacity as it does when I'm working on mac or linux.